gebrie-dev/client-zed-translation-service/README.md

-# Zed Translation - Professional Translation Services
+# zema Translation - Professional Translation Services

-A modern, responsive website for Zed Translation, a professional translation service based in Addis Ababa, Ethiopia.
+A modern, responsive website for zema Translation, a professional translation service based in Addis Ababa, Ethiopia.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features